nyoungbq/DREAM3D/Website/docs/Latest_Release_Notes.md

   - toc
 ---

+## Known Issues ##

+- Match Crystallography: The Average Quaternions that are generated may not be correct.
+As a work around, use the "Delete Data" filter to remove the FeatureData / Average Quaternions and then regenerate them by using the "Convert Orientation Representation" filter to convert the Average Euler Angles to Quaternions.

 ## Version 6.5.171 Release Notes ##

 These release notes summarize the major changes for each officially released version of DREAM.3D.
 The official bug report is located at the [DREAM.3D GitHub issues page](https://github.com/bluequartzsoftware/DREAM3D/issues).